 DMA measures the modulus (stiffness) and damping (energy dissipation) of materials as they are deformed under periodic stress.
 It can be used to assess the effects of temperature on a material, and characterize its physical properties.
 While DMA testing is closely related to other forms of thermal analysis, it is sometimes preferred over other test methods because of the clarity of test results.

-DMA can be used to determine fundamental transition temperatures, such as glass transition, and how that value changes with material formulation and conditioning.
+Dynamic mechanical analysis can be used to determine fundamental transition temperatures, such as glass transition, and how that value changes with material formulation and conditioning.
 The mechanical response of different materials being considered for an application can be compared over the temperature range anticipated in service.
-More advanced applications for the DMA include stress-relaxation behavior and creep testing.
+For more advanced applications, DMA can include stress-relaxation behavior and creep testing.